CCOM-NLP4Music-AI-Lab/AI-Music-Info/README.md

-# A Complete Summary and Information in the Field of AI Music
+# Useful Information in the Field of AI Music

 Contributed by Jiafeng Liu in CCOM